acfriday/caesar-cipher-python/README.md

 # Caesar Cipher

-Python implementation of the Caesar cipher generated while following along with the Practical Cryptography in Python book by Seth Nielson and Christopher K. Monson.
+Python implementation of the Caesar cipher crafted while following along with the Practical Cryptography in Python book by Seth Nielson and Christopher K. Monson.

 ## Shift Substitution